 Ireland has committed to developing metrics of energy cost competitiveness as outlined in the Government's White Paper on Ireland's Transition to a Low Carbon Energy Future 2015-2030.
 We have developed average electricity and gas prices for business and households.
 These are based on the EU Electricity and Gas Price Regulation statistics.

-The graphs below show the average gas and electricity prices to business across all consumption bands in the Euro Area and the EU-28.
+The graphs below show the average gas and electricity prices to business and households across all consumption bands in the Euro Area and the EU-28.
 They also show the weighted average across all bands in Ireland.
 The weightings for the Euro Area and the EU-28 are based on band volumes in a majority of the countries last reported in 2014.
 These different averages are not directly comparable but it is thought that, the Euro Area and the EU-28 weighted data are more appropriate than using a simple average.

 Average electricity price to business

-The price of electricity to business consumers in Ireland has been above the EU and Euro Area since 2011.
-In the first half of 2018 the weighted average price in Ireland increased by 6.2% and it was 16% and 13% above the EU and Euro Area respectively.
+The price of electricity to business consumers in Ireland has been above the EU and Euro Area since the second half of 2011.
+In the second half of 2019 the weighted* average price in Ireland fell by 1.4% and it was 10% and 5% above the EU and Euro Area respectively.

 Average gas price to business

-The price of gas to business consumers in Ireland was below both the EU and Euro Area between S2 2009 and S1 2013.
+The price of gas to business consumers in Ireland was below the Euro Area between S2 2009 and S1 2013.
 Since then it has been above the EU average and from S1 2014 until S1 2016 it was below the Euro Area average.
 In the second half of 2019 it was 5% above the EU and 1% below the Euro Area average.
-In the second semester of 2019 average gas prices to business in Ireland increased by 13%.
+In the second semester of 2019 average gas prices to business in Ireland fell by 3.9%.